frankvegadelgado/frankvegadelgado/README.md

 - [**valiente**](https://github.com/frankvegadelgado/valiente) - The Valiente Experiment — performance evaluation of the Hvala algorithm on 130 real-world large graphs, achieving an average approximation ratio of ~1.006 for the Minimum Vertex Cover problem
 - [**milagro**](https://github.com/frankvegadelgado/milagro) - The Milagro Experiment — performance evaluation of the Hallelujah algorithm on 136 real-world large graphs from the Network Data Repository, achieving an average approximation ratio of ~1.065 and a worst-case ratio of ~1.713 for the Minimum Vertex Cover problem, with 17.6% of instances solved optimally and over 75% processed in under 60 seconds

-## 📐 Mathematical Research

-- **[p-versus-np](https://github.com/frankvegadelgado/hvala)** — *An Approximate Solution to the Minimum Vertex Cover Problem: The Hvala Algorithm* — a research project on approximation methods for the minimum vertex cover problem.
-Available on [preprints.org](https://www.preprints.org/manuscript/202506.0875).
-- **[p-versus-np](https://github.com/frankvegadelgado/furones)** — *An Approximate Solution to the Minimum Dominating Set Problem: The Furones Algorithm* — a research project on approximation methods for the minimum dominating set problem.
-Available on [preprints.org](https://www.preprints.org/manuscript/202504.0522).

 ## 🎓 Education

 **Bachelor of Science in Computer Science**